-- a median reduction in operating costs of 17% over 5 years;
+- A median reduction in operating costs of 17% over 5 years;

-- a median payback of eight years; and
+- A median payback of eight years; and

-- a median increased building value of 4%4.
+- A median increased building value of 4%iv.

 Further studies have demonstrated that additional costs in green buildings are generally attributed to the design and modeling time necessary to incorporate sustainability features midway through a project.
-Incorporating sustainable design features from the outset or early stage of a project can help avoid higher costs5.
-The investment of an additional 3% of project costs in the design phase can reduce construction costs by 10%, and the inclusion of a multi-disciplinary design team and involving contractors in the design process can also contribute to reduced costs.6
+Incorporating sustainable design features from the outset or early stage of a project can help avoid higher costs.
+The investment of an additional 3% of project costs in the design phase can reduce construction costs by 10%, and the inclusion of a multi-disciplinary design team and involving contractors in the design process can also contribute to reduced costsvi.

-Other Standards and Guidelines
+Third Party Standards and Guidelines